zimmski/tavor/README.md

 	tavor --format-file file.tavor reduce --input-file file.input --script validate
 	```

-	Feedback commands control the reducing generation and are read by Tavor using STDOUT of the running process.
+	Feedback commands control the reduce process and are read by Tavor using STDOUT of the running process.
 Each command has to end with a new line delimiter and exactly one command has to be given for every generation.

-	- **YES** reports a positive outcome for the generation.
+	- **YES** reports a positive outcome for given the generation.
 The reduce strategy will therefore continue reducing this generation.
-	- **NO** reports a negative outcome for the generation.
+	- **NO** reports a negative outcome for given the generation.
 This is an error and the reduce strategy will therefore produce a different generation.

 `--result-*` is an additional reduce command option kind which can be used to influence the reduce generation itself.
 For example the `--result-separator` reduce command option changes the separator of the generations if they are printed to STDOUT.
 The following command will use `@@@@` instead of the default `\n` separator to feed the reduce generations to the running process: